 Frag disk: Select frag disk, if you plant to frag later and grow large colonies

-Frag plug: Select frag plug if you want to grow colonies and sell them soon.
+Frag plug: Select a frag plug if you want to grow colonies and sell them soon.

-Step 6: Using superglue (gel is the best option), attach the small pieces on the frag disks
+Step 6: Using superglue (gel is the best option), attach the small pieces to the frag disks

 Step 7: Give a few seconds to fix them properly